The Book of Unknown Americans

 The Book of Unknown Americans is a 2014 novel by Cristina Henríquez published by Knopf.
-The story is told from multiple first-person points of view, with the two main narrators being Alma Rivera, a 30-something housewife from Pátzcuaro, Mexico, and Mayor Toro, a teenage social outcast and first-generation American whose parents were originally from Panama.
+The story is told from multiple first-person points of view, with the two main narrators being Alma Rivera, a roughly 30-year-old housewife from Pátzcuaro, Mexico, and Mayor Toro, a teenage social outcast and first-generation Hispanic and Latino American whose parents were originally from Panama.

 Development and publication history

 Henríquez originally conceived the novel as a short story told from Mayor's point of view.
+The novel was not originally going to be based in Delaware.
 The 304-page book was published on June 3, 2014 by Knopf.